MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/match.rst

 	**method**
 		A *string* specifying the algorithm to use for solving the problem, see Tables :numref:`tbl.match.mthd`, :numref:`tbl.match.lmthd` and :numref:`tbl.match.gmthd`. (default: :literal:`"LN_COBYLA"` if :literal:`objective.exec` is defined, :literal:`"LD_JACOBIAN"` otherwise).
-		Example: :literal:`method = "LD_LMDIF"`.
+		Example: :expr:`method = "LD_LMDIF"`.

 	**submethod**
 		A *string* specifying the algorithm from NLopt module to use for solving the problem locally when the method is an augmented algorithm, see Tables :numref:`tbl.match.lmthd` and :numref:`tbl.match.gmthd` (default: :literal:`"LN_COBYLA"`).
-		Example: :literal:`method = "AUGLAG", submethod = "LD_SLSQP"`.
+		Example: :expr:`method = "AUGLAG", submethod = "LD_SLSQP"`.

 	**fmin**
 		A *number* corresponding to the minimum to reach during the optimization.
 For least squares problems, it corresponds to the tolerance on the :ref:`penalty function <sec.match.fun>`.
-If an iteration finds a value smaller than :literal:`fmin` and all the constraints are fulfilled, the command will return the status :literal:`"FMIN"` . (default: :literal:`nil`).
+If an iteration finds a value smaller than :literal:`fmin` and all the constraints are fulfilled, the command will return the status :literal:`"FMIN"` . (default: :const:`nil`).
-		Example: :literal:`fmin = 1e- 12`.
+		Example: :expr:`fmin = 1e- 12`.

 	**tol**
 		A *number* specifying the tolerance on the objective function step.
-If an update is smaller than :literal:`tol`, the command will return the status :literal:`"FTOL"`. (default: :literal:`0`).
+If an update is smaller than :literal:`tol`, the command will return the status :literal:`"FTOL"`. (default: :const:`0`).
-		Example: :literal:`tol = 1e- 10`.
+		Example: :expr:`tol = 1e- 10`.

 	**rtol**
 		A *number* specifying the relative tolerance on the objective function step.
-If an update is smaller than :literal:`rtol` relative to its step value, the command will return the status :literal:`"FTOL"` (default: :literal:`nil`).
+If an update is smaller than :literal:`rtol` relative to its step value, the command will return the status :literal:`"FTOL"` (default: :const:`nil`).
-		Example: :literal:`tol = 1e- 8`.
+		Example: :expr:`tol = 1e- 8`.

 	**bstra**
-		A *number* specifying the strategy to select the *best case* of the :ref:`objective <sec.match.fun>` function. (default: :literal:`nil`).
+		A *number* specifying the strategy to select the *best case* of the :ref:`objective <sec.match.fun>` function. (default: :const:`nil`).
-		Example: :literal:`bstra = 0`. [#f3]_
+		Example: :expr:`bstra = 0`. [#f3]_

 	**broyden**
 		A *logical* allowing the Jacobian approximation by finite difference to update its columns with a *Broyden's rank one* estimates when the step of the corresponding variable is almost collinear with the variables step vector.
-This option may save some expensive calls to :literal:`command`, e.g. save Twiss calculations, when it does not degrade the rate of convergence of the selected method. (default: :literal:`nil`).
+This option may save some expensive calls to :literal:`command`, e.g. save Twiss calculations, when it does not degrade the rate of convergence of the selected method. (default: :const:`nil`).
-		Example: :literal:`broyden = true`.
+		Example: :expr:`broyden = true`.

 	**reset**
 		A *logical* specifying to the :literal:`match` command to restore the initial state of the variables before returning.
 This is useful to attempt an optimization without changing the state of the variables.
-Note that if any function amongst :literal:`command`, variables :literal:`get` and :literal:`set`, constraints :literal:`expr` or :literal:`exec`, or objective :literal:`exec` have side effects on the environment, these will be persistent. (default: :literal:`nil`).
+Note that if any function amongst :literal:`command`, variables :literal:`get` and :literal:`set`, constraints :literal:`expr` or :literal:`exec`, or objective :literal:`exec` have side effects on the environment, these will be persistent. (default: :const:`nil`).
-		Example: :literal:`reset = true`.
+		Example: :expr:`reset = true`.

 	**exec**
-		A *callable* :literal:`(x, fgrd)` returning the value of the objective function as a *number*, and updating a *vector* passed as second argument with its gradient, using the variables values passed in a *vector* as first argument. (default: :literal:`nil`).
+		A *callable* :literal:`(x, fgrd)` returning the value of the objective function as a *number*, and updating a *vector* passed as second argument with its gradient, using the variables values passed in a *vector* as first argument. (default: :const:`nil`).
-		Example: :literal:`exec = myfun`, where (:literal:`nvar=2`)
+		Example: :expr:`exec = myfun`, where (:literal:`nvar=2`)

 .. code-block::